TelegraphResearch/TelegraphResearch/_posts/2014-10-06-ridesharing.md

 This model showed that dedicated ridesharing became overloaded between a lambda .06 and .07.
 Pooled ridesharing became overloaded between .11 and .12.
 Thus, the same number of drivers was able to service between 216 and 252 groups of passengers in a dedicated environment, and between 396 and 432 groups of passengers in a pooled environment.
 Because distribution of group sizes was the same between environments, we conclude that a pooled environment may service the same number of riders with fewer drivers.
 Furthermore, we conclude that, within our simulation parameters, about half as many drivers may service the same arrival rate of passenger groups in a pooled environment versus a dedicated environment.

 To further quantify how many fewer drivers were necessary, we quantified how many pooled vehicles were necessary to service passengers at the equilibrium arrival rate of dedicated ridesharing.
-With lambda set to .06, the dedicated ridesharing equilbrium for 100 vehicles, we found that 52 pooled drivers could service the same arrival of groups with less than 5 minutes of wait time from spawn to driver assignment - 48% fewer drivers.
+With lambda set to .06, the dedicated ridesharing equilibrium for 100 vehicles, we found that 52 pooled drivers could service the same arrival of groups with less than 5 minutes of wait time from spawn to driver assignment - 48% fewer drivers.

 <a href="/images/ridesharing/assignment2-full.png"><img src="/images/ridesharing/assignment2.png" alt="Average Time from Group Spawn to Driver Assignment in Pooled Vehicle Enviroment as a Function of Vehicle Quantity"/></a>